 - Spirituality/religion-related (for example, spiritual/faith crisis or disillusionment)

-I am currently accepting adult clients for short-term and long-term individual, remote/virtual counselling.
+I am currently accepting adult clients for short-term and long-term individual counselling.

 I provide in-person counselling in our Coquitlam office (click here for our location), as well as virtually.